tomharrigan/voicewp/README.md

 ![skill_id](https://user-images.githubusercontent.com/784167/27146948-11a683cc-5109-11e7-9afc-502b85696cfa.png)

 The top of the settings screen provides the ability to set and customize a number of messages used in the skill.
-The Welcome message is triggered when a user opens your skill, for example 'Alexa, open Developer Quotes'.
+The welcome message is triggered when a user opens your skill, for example 'Alexa, open Developer Quotes'.
 (This occurs by Alexa sending a 'LanchIntent' to your skill).
 The welcome message can prompt the user to take a certain action, or give them a brief intro to the skill.

 The Help message should provide information for the different actions a user can take and occurs when the user asks for help.
 This occurs by Alexa sending a 'AMAZON.HelpIntent' to your skill. e